sprihaapandey/prox-challenge/README.md

 ## Known limitations

 - **Per-turn latency (~5-25s)** is dominated by the Claude Agent SDK's CLI subprocess overhead, not model inference — a direct Messages API tool-use loop would be faster and cheaper, but the brief specifically requires the Claude Agent SDK.
 The persistent-session fix keeps this to one-time-per-conversation rather than one-time-per-turn.
-- **Auto-crop of individual diagrams was deliberately dropped** (see above) in favor of always-correct full-page images with a best-effort highlight overlay.
+- **Auto-crop of individual diagrams was deliberately dropped** in favor of always-correct full-page images with a best-effort highlight overlay.
-- **No voice / camera mode** — out of scope given the time budget; the plan explicitly treats these as stretch goals after the core product is solid.
+- **No live camera mode** — photo upload + annotation is implemented (see `annotate_image` above); pointing a live camera feed at the machine for real-time analysis was out of scope given the time budget.
+- **No access control on the live demo** — it was deliberately removed (see git history) in favor of zero-friction access for reviewers; every chat turn spends real Anthropic API credit, so this is a known, accepted tradeoff for a temporary demo link rather than a production posture.